skip to content

 Indecent language

-It is also an offence to use language that is indecent or profane, or to sing indecent or profane songs in any place if you intend to offend or insult any person.
+Under s 22 of the Summary Offences Act 1953 (SA), it is an offence to use language that is indecent or profane, or to sing indecent or profane songs:

 Language is indecent if it is highly offensive to the recognised standards of common propriety.
 This offence is not designed for the special protection of those who are easily shocked.